 If you're like most people, you probably find it difficult to describe yourself in just a few words.
 After all, there are so many qualities that make up a person!

-Luckily, there are some tried and true ways to make sure you put your best foot forward when it comes time to describe yourself.
 In this blog post, I'll share 50 words to describe yourself in an interview and 8 example answers that you can use as inspiration to help get your message across clearly.

 By following the tips in this post, you'll be able to present yourself in the best possible light and make a great impression on potential employers.